Miakedev-1331/github-practice/README.md

-# github-practice
+ Miake Ezekiel T. Daroy

-Practice repository for my first program upload.
+Practice repository for CCS10,uploading my first Java program as part of the GitHub activity.